netzkolchose/django-computedfields/docs/examples.rst

             return ...

 Note that the method result should not rely on any other field from the relations than those listed in `depends`.
-If you accidentally forget to list some field here (as shown for `foo.x` above), the resolver will not update dependent instances for certain field updates (above: changes to `foo.x` may not trigger an update on `Foo.bazs.comp`).
+If you accidentally forget to list some field (as shown for `foo.x` above), the resolver will not update dependent instances for certain field updates (above: changes to `foo.x` may not trigger an update on dependent `Foo.bazs.comp`).
 :mod:`django-computedfields` has no measures to spot a forgotten source field here, it fully relies on your `depends` declarations.
-If in doubt, if you correctly caught all relevant source fields, you probably should test the computed field values against all of your critical business logic actions.
+If in doubt whether you caught all relevant source fields, you probably should test the computed field values against all of your critical business logic actions.

 ..
 WARNING::